ako-precious/cooking-app/resources/markdown/terms.md

 <br>
 <h2>5.
 Disclaimer </h2>

-We encourage you to read our disclaimer carefully before placing your order with Ounjemi.
+We encourage you to read our disclaimer carefully before placing your order with Mymealni.
 By proceeding, you confirm your understanding and acceptance of the terms:

 <ul>
 <li>
-Ounjemi is a student-run cooking platform that connects home cooks with customers.
+Mymealni is a student-run cooking platform that connects home cooks with customers.
 </li>
 <li>
 Meals prepared by our student cooks are typically made in their personal homes, which may not have been inspected by public health officials.